tim-pipi/tp/docs/DeveloperGuide.md

    Multiple `InternApplication`s in the list.

 1. Test case: `sort n/a`<br>
-   Expected: All the `InternApplication`s are displayed in the list view in sorted order by `name` in ascending order.
+   Expected: All the `InternApplication`s are displayed in the list view in sorted order by `Company` in ascending order.

 1. Test case: `sort s/d`<br>
-   Expected: All the `InternApplication`s are displayed in the list view in sorted order by `status` in descending order.
+   Expected: All the `InternApplication`s are displayed in the list view in sorted order by `Status` in descending order.

 1. Test case: `sort c/n`<br>
    Expected: All the `InternApplication`s are displayed in the list view.
 Error message is displayed.

-1. Other incorrect `sort` commands to try: `sort`, `sort ...`,  where (... are parameters with invalid values or more than one parameter)<br>
+1. Other incorrect `sort` commands to try: `sort`, `sort ...`,  where (`...` are parameters with invalid values or more than one parameter)<br>
    Expected: Similar to previous.